 Just as your household invests in an emergency kit, EWEB is making investments to prepare, replace and maintain our community's water system.

-EWEB is working with community partners to develop an emergency water supply program that would include several permanent distribution sites located throughout the community using groundwater wells, as well as mobile water trailers.
-Our plan calls for the development of five geographically dispersed well sites by 2022.
-As of January 2020, four sites are operational:
+We are working with community partners to develop an emergency water supply program that includes several permanent distribution sites located throughout the community using groundwater wells, as well as mobile water trailers.
+As of January 2021, five sites are operational: